Crawford Tigers of the Realm

 Red's Hobby Farm

 The interactive children’s zoo focuses on birds and domestic animals found on today’s farms both urban and rural.
 Brush a goat or a sheep!
 Look close by and find some wild animals that like to reside at farms too!
 Red's Hobby Farm is primarily open for hands-on experiences daily June-Early September.

 This section of the zoo features a variety of African primates, mammals, and birds.
 Head over to Mokomboso Valley to view our troop of 7 chimpanzees in their 3.5 acre exhibit - one of the largest in the country!
 Right next door you can visit Bissell’s Lions of Lake Manyara, constructed in 2008 which is another exhibit that ranks among the largest in the nation!
-You can also visit our goat corral, where young and old alike can get up close experiences with the goats in a safe, monitored area.
-Other animals featured in the African section include the Bongo antelope, ground hornbill, warthog, Guinea baboon, and Colobus monkey.
+Other animals featured in the African section include the Bongo antelope, ground hornbill, and warthogs.
+You can also visit the Keeper Corner in this area where young and old alike can test out the skills needed to be a zookeeper.
 Feeling adventurous?
 Try riding a camel at our Camel ride area.

 Our own country and continent is home to a number of amazing animals from grizzly bears to mountain lions.
 Be sure to catch the underwater antics of the river otter along with mountain lion, bobcat, turtles, and the newly renovated grizzly bear exhibit where you’ll get nose-to-nose with the bears!

 See what kind of cool creatures live on the other side of the equator!
 This area features the capybaras, tapir, saki monkeys, maned wolves and the Chilean flamingos.
 Stop by periodically in the summer to watch as our own monarch butterflies grow up and prepare for their journey south!